sophon-crypto/fairstaking1kv/1kv-edst.md

 ### 3.3 data analysis

 We will provide the data anlyasis page for 1KV-EDST (this project) as 1KV-leaderboard page (https://thousand-validators.kusama.network/#/leaderboard).
-This page includes the node with support from the individual nominator and provides the related information to help the individual nominator decide.
+We plan to design and implement the dashboard from nominators view to help them to select their favorite validators from 1kv plan.
+We would also use the information from the dashboard to propose the suggestion to enhance the 1kv nominating system.

 ### 3.4 key points